-Killam Laureates at Dalhousie
+Killam Scholars at Dalhousie

-Killam Laureates at Dalhousie make groundbreaking research advances that have shaped everything from immigration policy, to cancer treatment; world economics, to law and literature.
-Focused on enabling our brightest minds to make significant contributions to their chosen field, Killam scholarships and fellowships provide the resources researchers need to fully realize their goals.
+Killam Scholars at Dalhousie make groundbreaking research advances that have shaped everything from immigration policy, to cancer treatment; world economics, to law and literature.
+Focused on enabling our brightest minds to make significant contributions to their chosen field, Killam scholarships and fellowships provide the resources researchers need to realize their goals.

 Learn more about the history of the Killam Trust